 From a Software as a Service (SaaS) perspective, companies experience a lower total cost of ownership, a more rapid pace towards innovation and an overall better user experience.

 Businesses are able to operate required software without a technological footprint, thereby eliminating both hardware and maintenance costs while simultaneously experiencing faster implementations and usages of new software.
-Businesses no longer are required to spend time testing changes to existing software or running software in parallel with existing production instances, but rather are able to take advantage of new functionality and bug fixes immediately.
+Businesses are no longer required to spend time testing changes to existing software or running software in parallel with existing production instances, but rather are able to take advantage of new functionality and bug fixes immediately.
 In the client-server software model, these testing phases often took years at larger companies.
-And because of this newly gained speed towards modernization, cloud computing ensures the use of latest technology, which in turn equates to a better overall user experience.
+And because of this speed towards digital transformation, cloud computing ensures the use of latest technology, which in turn equates to a better overall user experience.

 Third Party Cybersecurity Risk Management (TPCRM): A Brief History